alshival/openAI-Discord-Bot/README.md

 - Use the command prefix `!` to interact with the bot:

   - `!fefe <message>`: Ask Fefe questions, set reminders, play music over a voice channel, or to write code and search for answers.
-  - `!data_interpreter`: Attach a .CSV file and ask Fefe to generate charts or maps.
+  - `!datalle`: Attach a .CSV file and ask Fefe to generate charts or maps.
 Then ask `!fefe` to go over the code with you.
   - `!exeggutor`: (Admin) Exeggute raw python code.
 - The bot also includes the following slash commands:
   - `/gpt <plugin> <message>`: Ask Fefe to search YouTube or use the Discord Interpreter to move files around on your PC or raspberry pi, or to generate financial charts.
 Then ask `!fefe` to go over the code with you.